Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Experiments

 \section{Experiments}

-We train a \emph{single} perception and interaction model, and evaluate it on 48 unseen instances from 10 categories and 77 instances from 7 unseen categories.
-Please refer to sec \ref{sec:appx-sim} and \ref{sec:appx-dataset} of the Appendix for more details on the simulation environment and dataset.
+We train \emph{single} perception and interaction models and evaluate them on 48 unseen instances from 10 categories and 77 instances from 7 unseen categories chosen from PartNet-Mobility.
+When evaluating our method in simulation, an agent executes actions directly in our PyBullet \cite{coumans2016pybullet} environment.
+For the real-world proof of concept, we generate qualitative results for the perception component of our pipeline.

+\mypara{Real-world setup.} To demonstrate the feasibility of \ours in the real-world settings, we set up a single-arm tabletop environment, as shown in Fig.~\ref{fig:result_real}.
+The robot arm is equipped with a cylindrical pusher, which moves the object parts based on the inferred actions.
+The environment has four Intel RealSense RGBD cameras, together capturing a RGB point cloud of the object.
+The following video shows the real-world pipeline: \url{https://sfa.cs.columbia.edu}.

-\textbf{Metrics:} We first evaluate the the effectiveness of the interaction policies independent from the perception model by measuring \textbf{optimal action ratio} = \# optimal action/ \# total action.
-Following \citeauthor{Gadre2021ActTP}'s definition, an action is optimal if it successfully moves a part that has not been discovered.
+\mypara{Metrics.} To better understand the quantitative performance of \ours against competing algorithms, we measure various metrics in simulation.
+We first evaluate the the effectiveness of the interaction policies independent of the perception model by measuring the \emph{optimal action ratio}, which is \# optimal action / \# total action~\cite{Gadre2021ActTP}.
+An action is optimal if it successfully moves a part that has not been discovered.
 If all parts are discovered, moving any part is considered optimal.
-For a single-step policy (i.e., UMP-Net \cite{xu2022umpnet}), the action is considered optimal as long as it triggers part movement.

-The performance of object structure discovery is measured following two aspects: 1) \textbf{Part segmentation and reconstructions.} Evaluated by part-wise 3D Intersection over Union (IoU) between predicted and ground truth part geometry.
-2) \textbf{Joint Inference.} The accuracy of joint estimation is evaluated by 1) classification accuracy (between prismatic or revolute).
+The performance of object structure discovery is measured by following two aspects: 1) \emph{Part segmentation and reconstructions.} Evaluated by part-wise 3D Intersection over Union (IoU) between predicted and ground truth part geometry.
+2) \emph{Joint inference.} The accuracy of joint estimation is evaluated by 1) classification accuracy (between prismatic or revolute).
 2) axis orientation error in degree.
 3) axis position error in normalized scale (revolute joint only).
 All objects are scaled to fit in a $2\times 2 \times 2$ cube in this dataset, and position error is evaluated with respect to this scale.

-\textbf{Baselines and Ablations:} We test and compare with the following alternative interaction or perception module to study the efficacy of our system design: \begin{itemize}[leftmargin=6mm] \item GT-Act (Oracle): To provide the perception module's performance upper bound, we evaluate our perception module with an interaction policy that takes optimal action in every step computed based on the ground truth state.
+\mypara{Baselines and Ablations.} We test and compare with the following alternative interaction or perception module to study the efficacy of our system design: \begin{itemize}[leftmargin=3mm]

-\item UMP-Net \cite{xu2022umpnet}, a single-view based interaction policy that targets at changing the objects' joint state, but not discovering parts.
-This method might fail to produce an effective action when the interactable part is not observed in view.
+\item \emph{GT-Act (Oracle)}: to evaluate the perception module's performance upper bound, we test our perception module with optimal actions computed based on the ground truth state.